David Jacobs (Welsh athlete)

+Biography

-He was born in Cardiff, to John Jacobs (previously Yaakov), who was a general dealer from London.
+Jacobs was born in Cardiff to John Jacobs (previously Yaakov), who was a general dealer from London.
 His athletics career started in London with Herne Hill Harriers in 1908.
 His interest in athletics was aroused by watching the 1908 Olympic Games.

-At the 1912 Summer Olympics in Stockholm, Jacobs won a gold medal as the first leg in the British 4 × 100 m relay team, in spite of finishing second behind the United States in the semifinals.
+At the 1912 Summer Olympics in Stockholm, Jacobs won a gold medal as the first leg in the British 4 × 100 m relay team, despite finishing second behind the United States in the semifinals.
 The United States was later disqualified for a fault in passing the baton, the same mistake made in the finals by the world record holder and main favourite German team.

-Jacobs also competed in the 100m and 200m individual events, but was eliminated in the semifinals.
+Jacobs competed in the 100 m and 200 m individual events but was eliminated in the semifinals.

 Although many times a Welsh champion, Jacobs never succeeded in winning an AAA title.
+He finished third in the 440 yards event at the 1910 AAA Championships, second behind Willie Applegarth at the 1912 AAA Championships and second again behind George Nicol at the 1913 AAA Championships.
-He retired from active sport after World War I.

-He died suddenly in Aberconwy, aged 88, while on holiday from his London home.
+Jacobs retired from active sport after World War I. He died suddenly in Aberconwy, aged 88, while on holiday from his London home.
 His body was returned to London, where he was buried in a Jewish cemetery, at East Ham.
-At the time of his death he was Britain's oldest Olympic gold medalist.
+At the time of his death, he was Britain's oldest Olympic gold medalist.